Parks, Trails and Other Green Places: 29% of RAD funds

 Five of the City of Pittsburgh’s parks qualify as regional parks under the District Act: Emerald, Frick, Highland, Riverview and Schenley.
 Allegheny County operates nine regional parks: Boyce, Deer Lakes, Harrison Hills, Hartwood Acres, North, Round Hill, Settler's Cabin, South, and White Oak.
 The City of McKeesport operates Renziehausen Park.
 The Township of Upper St. Clair operates Boyce-Mayview Park and Avonworth Municipal Authority operates Avonworth Community Park.
 RAD also supports the 134 acre Beechwood Reserve at the Audubon Society of Western Pennsylvania and the Pittsburgh Botanic Garden, near Settlers Cabin Park, south of Pittsburgh.

 The District also funds trails through the Allegheny Land Trust which represents eight incorporated nonprofit organizations and several municipalities that sponsor individual trails.
 The trails provide no-cost scenic recreational opportunities through the county.
 Since 1995, RAD funds have supported the completion and maintenance of more than 90 trail miles.
-In 2015, RAD funds will be used by Friends of the Riverfront for a new trail on the Allegheny River, and by the Regional Trail Corporation to resurface 12 trail miles in Elizabeth and Lincoln Boros.
+In 2017, RAD funds were approved for projects at Dead Man's Hollow signage and counters (Great Allegheny Passage); a bike /pedestrian bridge on the Montour Trail; the Crouse Run Trail extension to Rachel Carson Trail and North Park; the Rachel Carson Trail extension in North Park to Harmony Trail bridge; and safety signs on the Yough River Trail.

 Additional information on trail organizations that have received RAD funding: